mlowery/usher/README.md

 (U)niversal (S)hell (H)istory - er

-Note: This project is just documentation.
+Note: This project is just documentation :page_with_curl: .
 There are no other artifacts.

 Shell history is possibly the richest source of assistance in the terminal.
 It's arguably better than a snippets manager (no work to create a new snippet).
 It's arguably better than documentation (your previous commands are already customized for your environment).
 And it's arguably better than a clipboard manager (since you might not have copied the entire command into the clipboard).